Kristina01111000/Drws_site/README.md

 current call:

-- do you want the homepage to be what the redirect is set to?
 - archive settings good? categories, unlisting , should I attach the articles(posts) to the home page?

 To Do: